Art Omi: Writers

 The focused residency provides an integral stage of refinement, allowing translators to dialogue with the writers about text-specific questions.
 Following in the tradition of the Art Omi: Writers residency as started by Heinrich Maria Ledig-Rowohlt, the Translation Lab emphasizes translation as a means towards cultural exchange.
 It serves as an essential community builder for English language translators who are working to increase the amount of international literature available to American readers, as it is currently estimated that less than three percent of all books published in the United States are translated works.

 The residency is a rare and unique opportunity for writers and their translators to work together, considering that most writers never meet their translators in person.
-All text-based projects -- fiction, nonfiction, theater, film, poetry, etc. -- are eligible.
+All text-based projects—fiction, nonfiction, theater, film, poetry, etc.—are eligible.

-Accomodations & Facilities
+Accommodations & Facilities

-The facilities, situated on three hundred acres of open land, include a large two-story barn with indoor studios; contemporary residence buildings designed with a vernacular reference to local barns, surrounded by abundant perennial beds, expansive lawns dotted with fruit trees, adjacent to The Fields Sculpture Park.
+The facilities, situated on three hundred acres of open land, include a large two-story barn with indoor studios; contemporary residence buildings designed with a vernacular reference to local barns, surrounded by abundant perennial beds, expansive lawns dotted with fruit trees, adjacent to The Sculpture and Architecture Park.
 Residents receive private bedroom accommodations with shared bathrooms and common areas.

 Columbia County, and the nearby Berkshire Mountains, are popular destinations because of their historical, natural and cultural riches.
 From bird sanctuaries to modern dance, presidential mansions to farmer’s markets, the environs offer a singular blend of rural quiet and cultural stimulation.
 Staff and friends in the neighborhood are often available for excursions of interest to residents.
 The local library has a modest collection, but is a member of the Mid-Hudson group, calling on the resources of libraries within much of eastern New York.

 Visit the Art Omi Alumni Directory to view the full list of past Art Omi: Writers.

 Director & Board